-If you’ve had a full, restful and restorative night’s sleep this week, I envy you.
-If you’re the type of person who opens their eyes at 7am sharp, bounds out of bed and gleefully greets the other early birds of the world, I am in awe.
-Because I certainly am not one of you.
+If you've had a full, restful and restorative night's sleep this week, we envy you.
+If you're the type of person who opens their eyes at 7am sharp, bounds out of bed and gleefully greets the other early birds of the world, we are in awe.

 I’ve become very good at faking longer sleeps out of necessity.
 If you’re a mother of small children, if you suffer from anxiety, or if you’re generally just not a great sleeper, you might be interested in the following ways to fool the world into thinking you’re fully rested.